FIELDS: Face reconstruction with accurate Inference of Expression using Learning with Direct Supervision: Introduction

 \section{Introduction}

-In interpersonal communication, nonverbal signals which includes facial/body cues convey far more emotional content than spoken words\cite{nonverbal, universals}.
+In interpersonal communication, nonverbal signals that include facial/body cues convey far more emotional content than spoken words \cite{nonverbal, universals}.
 With the rise of deep learning~\cite{2020FERsurvey,2023FERsurvey,2024FERsurvey}, facial expression recognition (FER) has become a fundamental pillar of affective computing~\cite{affect}, enabling systems to map visible facial movements to internal emotional states~\cite{er}.
 Precise FER is indispensable in emotion-aware applications such as social robots~\cite{socialrobot}, driver fatigue detection~\cite{driversfatigue}, and in-clinic pain assessment~\cite{pain}.
-Consequently, extracting accurate, geometry-aware facial expression representations is essential for capturing latent emotional signals in muscle movements and enabling dependable emotion recognition.

-In order to extract such geometry‐aware expression representations, we propose FIELDS (Face reconstruction with accurate Inference of Expression using Learning with Direct Supervision) as illustrated in \cref{fig:compare}, a hybrid 2D/3D supervision framework that not only enforces image‐level consistency but also directly teaches the encoder true 3D expression signals and aligns its outputs with affective targets -- yielding 3D facial representations that faithfully capture both geometric nuance and genuine emotional content.

-We build on the deep learning paradigm, in which the deep encoder first regresses the 3D Morphable Models (3DMM)~\cite{first3DMM,3DMMsurvey} parameters -- in our case, the FLAME model~\cite{FLAME} -- from a single image and a differentiable renderer or an image-to-image synthesizer as the decoder then generates the corresponding face~\cite{mofa,3dfacereconsurvey}.
-The encoder-decoder reconstruction framework is driven by self‐supervised consistency between the input and synthesized images, indirectly optimizing the geometry encoder~\cite{3Drecloss, regress3D, deca, emoca, smirk, teaser}.
-Recent advances focus on refining expression fidelity through three key innovations: external emotion‐consistency losses (EMOCA~\cite{emoca}), enhanced neural rendering with alternating optimization to avoid encoder masking (SMIRK~\cite{smirk}), and improved texture extraction via multi‐scale appearance tokenizer (TEASER~\cite{teaser}).
+Consequently, learning robust, geometry-aware expression representations is critical for dependable FER in the wild, where purely appearance-based cues can be dominated by pose, illumination, occlusion, and identity-specific morphology.
+In this context, 3D morphable models (3DMMs) offer an interpretable parameterization that factorizes facial motion into pose, identity shape, and expression.
+Such a representation is attractive not only for face reconstruction, but also for affective computing: it provides compact expression parameters that are less sensitive to nuisance factors and better aligned with underlying facial muscle movements.